nv-legate/multimesh-jax-workflows/maxtext/README.md

-# Running MaxText with Legate-Jax
+# Running MaxText with MultiMesh

-This folder contains scripts that illustrate running [MaxText](https://github.com/AI-Hypercomputer/maxtext) with the Legate-Jax library and plugin.
+This folder contains scripts that illustrate running [MaxText](https://github.com/AI-Hypercomputer/maxtext) with the MultiMesh library and plugin.
 The `run.py` script encapsulates the numerous, numerous config options for running MaxText and tries to provide them as documented flags for the script.
 Most critically, it provides `--dp`, `--fsdp`, `--pp`, and `--tp`